dongwoo1005/CandyCrush/README.md

 Available Commands:
 --------------------
-`swap x y z`<br>
+-`swap x y z`<br>
-- swaps the square at the (x,y) co-ordinate with the square in the z direction (0 for north, 1 for south, 2 for west and 3 for east) e.g. swap 4 5 3 results in an attempt to swap the square at (4,5) to the square to the east (right) i.e. the square at cell location (4,6).<br>
+swaps the square at the (x,y) co-ordinate with the square in the z direction (0 for north, 1 for south, 2 for west and 3 for east) e.g. swap 4 5 3 results in an attempt to swap the square at (4,5) to the square to the east (right) i.e. the square at cell location (4,6).<br>
-`hint`<br>
+-`hint`<br>
-- the game returns a valid move (x,y,z as above) that would lead to a match.<br>
+the game returns a valid move (x,y,z as above) that would lead to a match.<br>
-`scramble`<br>
+-`scramble`<br>
-- Available only if no moves are possible, this command reshuffles the squares on the board (no new cells are created)<br>
+Available only if no moves are possible, this command reshuffles the squares on the board (no new cells are created)<br>
-`levelup`<br>
+-`levelup`<br>
-- Increases the difficulty level of the game by one.
+Increases the difficulty level of the game by one.
 You may clear the board and create a new one suitable for that level.
 If there is no higher level, this command has no effect.<br>
-`leveldown`<br>
+-`leveldown`<br>
-- The same as above, but this time decreasing the difficulty level of the game by one.<br>
+The same as above, but this time decreasing the difficulty level of the game by one.<br>
-`restart`<br>
+-`restart`<br>
-- Clears the board and starts a new game at the same level.
+Clears the board and starts a new game at the same level.
 The player's score is reset to 0.
 If you have implemented a high score feature, that score is not reset.<br>

 Command line option:
 ---------------------